9oh9/explorer/README.md

 index creates a bounding box for the geometric shape of the field in question.
 This allows for faster intersection comparisons for Geospatial specific functions.
 A stored procedure was written to perform the select of contained Rides.
 In order make the query as performant as possible the following strategy was employed.
-The POLYGON geometric feature was passed to the stored procedure as a string.
-A temporary table was created to hold the value of the client passed polygon.
-The value of the polygon was then inserted into the temporary table and indexed using a GIST index.
+The POLYGON geometric feature is passed to the stored procedure as a string.
+A temporary table is created to hold the value of the client passed polygon.
+The value of the polygon is then inserted into the temporary table and indexed using a GIST index.
 This was done to help postgis better compare the polygon against the ride pickup / dropoff POINT fields when performing the ST_Within function.
 The stored procedure returns a table type object allowing the procedure call to be selected from as a table.